UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

 +------------------------------+-----------+----------+
 | Installs non-Python software | Yes       | No       |
 +------------------------------+-----------+----------+

+We have not scheduled to discuss ``conda`` in this course, yet teaching materials can be found at `Conda at UPPMAX <https://uppmax.github.io/R-python-julia-matlab-HPC/python/condaUPPMAX.html>`_.

 In this session, we will install packages to your default user folder.
 Because this one default user folder, installing a different version of one package